‘Inuyashiki: The Last Hero’ Speculations For Episode 8: Shishigami’s Battles With Morality Yet Again

 The episode was a hopeful one.
 Amidst Shishigami’s losing battle with his pursuit of his humanity, he found a person who can guide him throughout his journey.

 However, the episode ended up with a task force guarding up Shion’s house while they were all asleep.
-This brings back the memories of when Shishigami had just decided to stop killing for the sake of his mother, but then cornered by the police before he can even have a change of heart.
+This brings back the memories of when Shishigami had just decided to stop killing for the sake of his mother but then cornered by the police before he can even have a change of heart.

 Hiro might have turned over a new leaf.
 But his past will always follow him. #Inuyashiki pic.twitter.com/t3CTrnFgQo